daveth/webpack-workspace-bundles/README.md

 It seems like the files end up wherever the `compilerOptions.outDir` field of the workspace's `tsconfig.json` file specifies.
 Is there a good way to control this from webpack?

-### Separation of build and package
-The build step has been split out of the package to be built, but needs to be parameterised properly since the target is hard-coded.

-### Better local testing
-Currently the `builder` package is up one level from the yarn workspaces project that uses it.
-The `test-project` project references the `builder` package by a relative path, which unfortunately seems to mean it doesn't transitively install dependencies of the `builder` package, causing webpack's `ts-loader` to fail.
-TODO: Hoist the `ts-loader` dependency out of `builder`?
-Maybe it shouldn't need to know about loaders for the entrypoints, and those should be passed by the project configuration.